 Navigator Independent Contractor

-Independent contractor misclassification is perhaps the most difficult compliance issue that companies face today.
+Independent contractor classification is perhaps the most difficult compliance issue that companies face today.
 With Congress, state legislators, federal and state agencies, unions, plaintiff’s attorneys and other groups all focused on regulating independent contracting, the legal updates and risks are seemingly endless.

 Federal Laws vs. State Laws